cass-kul/cass-kul.github.io/_tutorials/rars.md

     Run the installer
     Add Java to your PATH environment variables
         (My Computer > Properties > Advanced > Environment Variables > Path)
-        Lots of documentation is online how to do this.
+        (In a Dutch System, Environment Variables is called Omgevingsvariabelen) Lots of documentation is online how to do this.
 One example is https://explainjava.com/java-path/

 Once you have Java installed, download the JAR file of the [last RARS